rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ## Asynchronous execution - boths apps

 Asynchronous execution of tasks are key components of both apps.
 Every time a `rsync` synchronize or restore task is executed the termination of the task is not known ahead.
-When the termination signal is observed some actions are requiered.
+When the termination signal is observed some actions are required.
 Some actions are like stopping a progressview, send a message about task is completed, do some logging and execute next synchronize task.

 There are two methods for asynchronous execution.
 One is utilizing *callback functions* or *completion handlers*, which trigger next action when task is completed.
 The second is utilize Swift´s `async` and `await` utilities for asynchronous execution.
 Utilizing `async` and `await` makes the code simpler and cleaner.
 The need for *completion handlers* are reduced.
 And lesser code is better code.